Signs of a wolf

 Every now and then wolves stop for a rest both during the day and the night.
 When there is no snow on the ground, finding wolf resting places is nearly impossible, unless you are incredibly lucky.
 In the winter time the resting spots are clearly visible in the snow.
 Wolves rest in places that are higher than the surrounding terrain and position themselves so that they can monitor their surroundings.
 The resting spot doesn't have to be a sheltered location and wolves might rest their legs even in the middle of a wide clearing.

-A wolf den is quite modest and you can hardly tell it apart from the surrounding terrain.
+A wolf den can be quite modest and you can hardly tell it apart from the surrounding terrain.
 In Finland wolves don't usually dig cave-like underground dens as they do in Southern Europe.
 Our wolf dens might be found under the roots of a fallen tree or in the bank of a forest ditch.

 Wolf droppings are around 2.5–3 cm thick and bar-like with a strong, bad smell.
 They slightly resemble dog poop.
 Wolf droppings usually have hairs and bone fragments in them.
 The darker a wolf's droppings are, the more meat it has eaten.
 The pictured faeces contain a lot of prey animal hairs.
 When the droppings have this much hair and the colour is a brownish grey, there isn't much left of the prey animal anymore.